chinmoy2306/zomato_data_analysis/README.md

 3. Set up a MySQL environment and import the csv files into the database.
 4. Execute the SQL queries from the `zomato_analysis.sql` file in your MySQL environment to perform the analysis.
 ## Dependencies
-The following dependencies are required to run the `census_2011_analysis.sql` file:
+The following dependencies are required to run the `zomato_analysis.sql` file:
 - MySQL server and client
 ## License
 - The dataset used in this project is sourced from Kaggle and is subject to the licensing terms provided by the dataset author.
 Please refer to the Kaggle dataset documentation for more information on licensing and usage restrictions.